arianccbasile/carvemegut/README.md

 CarveMeGut is a Python package designed for metabolic model reconstruction and curation, particularly tailored for gut microbiome studies.
-It automates the process of extracting, curating, and refining genome-scale metabolic models using various datasets and computational methods.
+It automates the process of drafting genome-scale metabolic models using various datasets and computational methods.

 ## Features